Robust Online Learning over Networks: Introduction

-\textbf{Unreliable communications.} In real-world scenarios, the agents have at their disposal imperfect channels to deliver the locally processed models to their peers.
+In real-world scenarios, the agents have at their disposal imperfect channels to deliver the locally processed models to their peers.
 One problem that may occur, particularly when relying on wireless communications, is that transmissions from one agent to another may be lost in transit (e.g., due to interference~\cite{qian_distributed_2022}).
-When a transmission is lost, the newly processed local model of an agent is not delivered to its neighboring agents, and the algorithms need to be robust to this occurrence.
+When a transmission is lost, the newly processed local model of an agent is not delivered to its neighboring agents, but the algorithm needs to be robust to this occurrence.
+By \virg{robust}, we refer to the ability of the algorithm to mitigate the effect of the packet-losses without taking any specific action.
+Indeed, the design of specific procedures to address packet-losses may require some additional knowledge at the transmitter level, which is unfeasible in some applications.
 A second problem that must be faced, especially when the local models stored by the agents are high dimensional, is the impracticability of sharing the exact local model over limited channels (e.g., when training a deep neural network).
 To satisfy limited communications constraints, different approaches have been explored, foremost of which is \textit{quantization/compression} of the messages exchanged by the agents~\cite{park_communication-efficient_2021}.
 But quantizing a communication implies that an inexact version of the local models is shared by the agents, which can be seen as a disturbance in the communication.
 Therefore, we consider both packet-loss and packet-corruption during the communications between agents, which allow us to deal with the two above-mentioned problems.